gnani-ai/android-gnani-sdk/README.md

 ```
 ## import Recorder and SpeechService from aar library
-1. Implement these two intefaces to your activity or fragment or service
+1. Implement these two interfaces to your activity or fragment or service

 SpeechService.Listener, Recorder.RecordingStatusListener